Best Ways to Stop a Foreclosure

 - Unexpected major home maintenance expense

-The best way to avoid foreclosure is to prevent the filing of a Notice of Default.
+The best way to stop a foreclosure in California, for example, is to prevent the filing of a Notice of Default.
+I mention this state because 35 million people live in California and California is the land of real estate religion.
 Lenders do not want to foreclose but will file a Notice of Default to protect their interests, if necessary.
 If you know you are unlikely to meet your mortgage obligation, the first thing you should do is call your lender.

 - Time to make up your payments.